ralekna/oop_javascript/slideshow/slides/classes.md

 --
  1. Defining a named function.
 The best thing of such declaration is that function is *hoisted* (declared at the very beginning of scope) even if in code it is in the middle of the scope.
-    Named functions also get a property `name` with function's name
+    Named functions also get a property `name` with function's name.
     ```javascript
       function Some() {}
       console.log(Some.name); // output: "Some"
     ```
 --
- 2. Assigning named function to a variable or to the property of object Such functions are not *hoisted* but still get `name` property that is very good for stack traces when you pass functions as values.
+ 2. Assigning named function to a variable or to the property of object.
+    Such functions are not *hoisted* but still get `name` property that is very good for stack traces when you pass functions as values.
     ```javascript
     var Some = function Some() {};